UXAspects/UXAspects/guides/angular-upgrade-guide.md

 export class ParentComponent {}
 ```

-In this case you will need to make sure the Angular 1 component has been upgraded to an Angular 4+ component:
+In this case you will need to make sure the AngularJS component has been upgraded to an Angular component:

 ```typescript
 @NgModule({